veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 The **Tenants** interface provides methods to interact with tenants, including retrieving tenant details and managing tenant administrators.

 ##### Get tenant by ID
-To get a tenant by its ID, use the **GetTenant** method:
+To get a tenant by its ID, use **GetTenant**:
 * GET /tenants/{tenantId}

 ##### Get tenants linked to your service
-To get a list of tenants linked to a specific service, use the **GetTenants** method.
+To get a list of tenants linked to a specific service, use **GetTenants**:
 * GET /tenants

 ##### Get admin details for user by ID
-To get admin details for a user by their ID, use the **GetAdmin** method:
+To get admin details for a user by their ID, use **GetAdmin**:
 * GET /tenants/{tenantId}/admins/{userId}

 ##### Get admins of tenant
-To get all global and local admins of a tenant, use the **GetAdmins** method:
+To get all global and local admins of a tenant, use **GetAdmins**:
 * GET /tenants/{tenantId}/admins

 #### Users
 The **Users** interface provides methods to manage users within a tenant, including retrieving user details, groups, and applications.

 ##### Get user by email
-To get a user by their email address, use the **GetUserByEmail** method:
+To get a user by their email address, use **GetUserByEmail**:
 * GET /tenants/{tenantId}/users/.email({email})

 ##### Get user by ID
-To get a user by their ID, use the **GetUser** method:
+To get a user by their ID, use **GetUser**:
 * GET /users/{userId}

 #####  List users in tenant
-To get a list of users in a tenant with support for OData query parameters, use the **ListUsers** method:
+To get a list of users in a tenant with support for OData query parameters, use **ListUsers**:
 * GET /tenants/{tenantId}/users

 ##### Get user details in tenant
-To get the details of a user in a tenant, use the **GetUserInTenant** method:
+To get the details of a user in a tenant, use **GetUserInTenant**:
 * GET /tenants/{tenantId}/users/{userId}

 ##### Get groups of user
-To get the groups associated with a user, use the **GetGroupsForUser** method:
+To get the groups associated with a user, use **GetGroupsForUser**:
 * GET /tenants/{tenantId}/users/{userId}/groups

 ##### Get applications of user
-To get the applications associated with a user, use the **GetApplicationsForUser** method:
+To get the applications associated with a user, use **GetApplicationsForUser**:
 * GET /tenants/{tenantId}/users/{userId}/applications

 ##### Get tenants user is member of
-To get the tenants a user is a member of, use the **GetTenantsForUser** method:
+To get the tenants a user is a member of, use **GetTenantsForUser**:
 * GET /users/{userId}/tenants

 ##### Get full user details for list of user IDs
-To get full user details for a list of user IDs, use the **ResolveUsers** method:
+To get full user details for a list of user IDs, use **ResolveUsers**:
 * POST /tenants/{tenantId}/users

 ##### Update user extension properties
-To update the extension properties for a user using a JSON patch document, use the **UpdateUserProperties** method:
+To update the extension properties for a user using a JSON patch document, use **UpdateUserProperties**:
 * PATCH /tenants/{tenantId}/users/{userId}

 ## Service Bus